-According to the latest census, Ferndale is second only to tiny neighbor Pleasant Ridge for percentage of households with same-sex couples.
+According to the latest census, Ferndale is second only to tiny neighbor Pleasant Ridge for a percentage of households with same-sex couples.
 (In fact, Pleasant Ridge ranks among the top 10 nationally.)
-Ferndale’s current mayor, David Coulter, and former mayor, Craig Covey, are openly gay men.
+Ferndale’s former mayors, David Coulter and Craig Covey are both openly gay men.
 The city has numerous LGBT-owned shops, restaurants, bars and theaters, and many more LGBTQ-friendly establishments.

 “In the beginning of the ’80s, Ferndale was a blank slate,” said former mayor Covey.
 “The downtown was empty.
 You could roll a bowling ball down the middle of 9 Mile and not hit anything.”

 Home values were declining; the storefronts downtown were almost entirely empty except for a few adult bookstores, nail salons, wig shops and a strip club.

 The Ringwald Theatre on Woodward Avenue is the Detroit area’s LGBTQ-identified theater troop.
 Restaurants such as Assaggi Bistro, The Emory and Woodward Avenue Brewers, Ferndale Project and others often host fundraisers and events for LGBTQ groups.
 Soho bar is a great place for LGBTQ people to relax and meet for a drink.